Alex223124/www.alexindev.com/Premature_return_in_ruby_(part_2).md

+##### Last version of this article you can find here: https://www.alexindev.com/posts/premature-return-in-ruby-part-2-2

 # Premature return in ruby (part 2/2)

 In this article, we will continue to consider the features of the premature return from a method and when we should use it.